RaffaeleSgarro/vaadin-autocomplete/README.md

 Maybe the best way would be exposing two server side components.

-The code is organized in two directories:
+The code is organized in two directories (Maven projects):

  - `autocomplete` contains the code for the Autocomplete addon
  - `demo` is the test application to exercise the Autocomplete API

+As long as the addon is not released on Maven central, it must be installed locally to satisfy the dependency of the demo application:

+    # In autocomplete
+    mvn clean install

-To start the demo application, launch the following command in the `demo` directory and then visit [http://localhost:8080/app] :
+Then one can start the demo with the following commands in the `demo` directory and then visit [http://localhost:8080/app](http://localhost:8080/app) :

     # Compiles the widgetset.
 Only needed the first time
     mvn clean